 Bin locations can be flagged as a despatch bin, so in the SOP processing window, items can be moved to this bin location.

-This import can be used to update the Sage stock item barcode fields
+This import can be used to update the Sage stock item barcode field.

-You can also print labels at this point to attach to the products when own barcodes are being used.
+You can also print labels at this point using the action button, so that barcode can be attached to the products when own barcodes are being used.

 In this screen, products in the Receive POs bin (e.g. unspecified), will show.

 You can then scan the product and a bin location to move the stock to the chosen location.

 If the product is scanned only, the system will give you a choice of where to put the stock based on the bin locations priority assigned to the product.